-Edit 2021: I have removed the plywood and adapter plate from the kit.
+Edit 2021: I have since simplified the kit and removed the plywood and adapter plate for version 3.

 This is the new version of my Budding Kit (Budding also known as Eduction).
 The previous version was quite involved in the construction which made for a great box but was possibly overkill, so i’ve stripped the design right down to simplify the construction while still providing the same result, an easy solution for Budding a native bee hive from another box or log.

 This article just outlines the box design and does not cover “How to do Budding”.
 There’s links at the bottom of the page to more articles that may help.

 I’ve used my current standard native bee box and made some simple modifications, like drilling a entry hole in the rear of the box to accept the connecting tube.

 - Clear sheet of plastic 280mm x 200mm.
 You could use clear 2mm Acrylic sheet or one of those thin clear sheets used for a folder front (could be hard to see in this photo).
 You can easily replace the clear sheet if the bees block it out but that should take a while

 - Sheet of plywood 280mm x 200mm – helps with insulation

 - Irrigation tube with a T piece in between to use as a connecting tube with a plug to block the exit